What is a chargeback, and why did I get one?

 - Didn’t authorize a payment.

 If you receive a chargeback, we’ll let you know.
 If you don’t agree that the chargeback is valid, you can help us dispute it by providing information about the transaction in the Resolution Center.
+It typically takes 30 days for us to dispute the chargeback, and it may take your buyer's card company up to 75 days to resolve a chargeback and come to a final decision.

 A chargeback isn’t the same as a PayPal claim.
 The chargeback process is initiated outside of PayPal, between the card issuer and their cardholder.
 In a dispute over a chargeback, the decision is ultimately made by the card issuer and we don't decide the outcome.